l0uisgrange/zap/README.md

 })
 ```

-CirCeTZ uses CeTZ to draw the circuit components.
+Circuitor uses CeTZ to draw the circuit components.
 This means that you can draw CeTZ shapes directly in the same canvas.

 ## Supported Components

-The `circetz` package supports many electrical components 🤓, both in european (IEE) and american (ANSI) variants.
+The `circuitor` package supports many electrical components 🤓, both in european (IEE) and american (ANSI) variants.

 | Component       | Usage Example      | Symbol                                |
 |:----------------|:-------------------|:--------------------------------------|